Skip to main content

 Project Keys (aka Data Routes)

 Devices (or components) that talk to Memfault need to identify themselves through their serial number and a Project Key.
 The Project Keys tab in Project Settings shows a list of all the Project Keys for your current project.
-Using multiple project keys can have benefits as your project grows.
+Using multiple Project Keys can have benefits as your project grows.

 Use Cases